cjohnson57/ConsoleApp/README.md

 It's not actually a console app, it just started as one but over time it became a Windows Forms app.

+The stuff I wrote is in C#, but the entityframework Powershell scripts are so long GitHub considers it a Powershell program.

 Connects to a database of countries and prints a list of them.

 You can edit a country's properties, delete a country, or add a new country.